QMCPACK/qmcpack_workshop_2019/day2_opt/C2/README.md

 Normally for such a small system, you should use standard LM, therefore this is just a fast example for you to play around with BLM.

 To run it, use qmcpack qmcpack.xml > output

+After the run is finished, you can grab the energy for each iteration by:

+grep -B20 "Solving the linear method" output | grep "le_mean" > eng_iter.txt